primitivefinance/arbiter/README.md

     arbiter [FLAGS] [OPTIONS]

 FLAGS:
         --api_key     Provide an Etherscan API key if function calls require it (e.g., providing a token that is not in the database).
     -h, --help        Prints help information
+        --provider    Provide a URL if you wish to use a custom provider that isn't the default of Alchemy.
     -V, --version     Prints version information

 OPTIONS:
         --fee <fee>          Specifies the basis points for the pool.
 [1, 5, 30, 100] [default: 5]
-        --token0 <token0>    Specifies the first token for a token pair. [default: ETH] --token1 <token1>    Specifies the second token for a token pair which will be the numeraire. [default: USDC]
+        --token0 <token0>    Specifies the first token for a token pair. [default: ETH] --token1 <token1>    Specifies the second token for a token pair which we be the numeraire. [default: USDC]
 ```

 In the above, `token0` and `token1` will be the token pair used to find the corresponding UniswapV3 pools.
 Upon running